okta/samples-java-spring/federated-auth/README.md

-# Okta Spring Security & Federated Auth Example
+# Okta Spring Security & Federated Okta Hosted Login Example

+:information_source: Federated Okta Hosted Login is used when you want Okta to handle authentication through its login page, hosted in Okta’s ecosystem.

 This example shows you how to use the [Okta Spring Boot Library][] to login a user.
 The login is achieved through the [Authorization Code Flow][] where the user is redirected to the Okta-Hosted login page.
 After the user authenticates, they are redirected back to the application and a local cookie session is created.

 ## Prerequisites